machr/nvim-config/README.md

 ### Todo list

-- [X] Figure out why .vue files are being read wrong, e.g closing brackets not being found in ESlint
+- [x] Figure out why .vue files are being read wrong, e.g closing brackets not being found in ESlint
 - [ ] Add auto-pairing of brackets when writing HTML
 - [ ] Create a `mappings.lua` file with comments explaining what keybindings do because my memory is terrible
+- [ ] Add 'Go-to Symbol' and 'Definition'